Anneka Rice: Television

 Through the 1980s and 1990s Rice presented Wish You Were Here...? for ITV.
 Taking over as main presenter on BBC1's Holiday in 1999, she travelled to over 50 countries.
 She was a regular part-time presenter on TVAM with Nick Ross, hosting one week a month, and also hosted Sporting Chance on BBC2, inviting celebrities to take up a new sport.
 She took part in BBC's Driving Force, teaming up with rally-cross driver Barry Lee to win the otherwise all-male competition in races driving Chieftain tanks, off-road cars, trucks and JCB diggers.

 She co-presented Combat for ITV with Emlyn Hughes, pitting regiments of the British forces against each other.
-She presented Capital Woman, a weekly women's magazine programme for ITV in the '90s.
+She presented Capital Woman, a weekly women's magazine programme for ITV in the 1990s.
 She was the host of Passport, which saw contestants taken to Botswana, Hong Kong, Los Angeles and Egypt to compete in gruelling local activities to win a glamorous holiday at the end.
 She also hosted the Children's Royal Variety Show and guested on numerous other shows.

-During this time Madame Tussaud's created a waxwork of her in her famous jumpsuit which hung in the entrance hall from a rope ladder.
-When Rice moved from Treasure Hunt to Challenge Anneka they threw on a jacket and put a paint pot in her hand.
+During this time Madame Tussaud's created a waxwork of her in her famous jumpsuit.
 She also had a Spitting Image puppet made of her.

 Rice took a sabbatical to bring up her young family in 1995 and enrolled at Chelsea College of Art for two years.
 She has painted ever since.

 In the 2000s she returned to work as a regular on The Wright Stuff and as host for Channel 5 series Dinner Doctors.
 In 2006 Challenge Anneka returned to ITV for two specials, the first broadcast on Boxing Day.
 This was a post-tsunami project in Sri Lanka.
 The second project, in 2007, was to produce an album to raise money for the Children's Hospice Association.

 In 2006 she co-hosted ITV Sunday-morning cookery show Sunday Feast.
 She also took part in the ITV programme Extinct, presented by Sir Trevor McDonald and Zoë Ball, which saw Rice and seven other celebrities visit endangered animals in their natural habitat.
 Rice travelled to the North Pole to track polar bears by helicopter and fit them with tracking collars.

 In September 2007 she appeared on Hell's Kitchen and was also a contestant on Celebrity Mastermind (broadcast 1 January 2010).
 She chose the life and career of Jean Rhys as her specialist subject.

 In June 2012, Rice co-hosted BBC1 programme Rolf Paints...
 Diamond Jubilee with Rolf Harris in celebration of Queen Elizabeth II's jubilee.
-In August 2012, she was named co-presenter of The Flowerpot Gang on BBC 1 with Joe Swift (TV garden presenter) and Phil Tufnell.
+In August 2012, she was named co-presenter of The Flowerpot Gang on BBC One with Joe Swift (TV garden presenter) and Phil Tufnell.
 She was a presenter on Secrets of the National Trust for Channel 5 in 2016.